Chipping Ongar: History

-Ongar was an important market town in the Medieval era, at the centre of a hundred and has the remains of a Norman castle (see below).
-The Church of England parish church, St Martin's, dates from the 11th century and shows signs of Norman work.
+St Martin's Church dates back to the late 11th century and shows signs of Norman work.
 A small window in the chancel is believed to indicate the existence of an anchorite's cell in medieval times.
 The Gothic Revival architect C. C. Rolfe added the south aisle in 1884.
-St Andrew's Parish Church in Greensted, 2 mi west of Ongar, is believed to be the oldest wooden church in the world.
+St Andrew's Parish Church in Greensted, 2 mi west of Ongar, is believed to be the oldest surviving wooden church in the world.